codeofandrin/apininjas.py/README.md

 # apininjas.py

-An easy-to-use and async ready Python wrapper for the API-Ninjas APIs.
+An easy-to-use and async-ready Python wrapper for the API-Ninjas APIs.

 ## Key Features